hannesm/platform-blog/Signing-the-opam-repository.md

   repository maintainers immediately warned.
 To recover, the broken commits (between the last valid `signature` and master) need to be amended.

+### How to deal with a compromised repository

+If several RM keys have been compromised, and the repository includes unintended commits, we need a mechanism to get rid of these commits, and return into a working state.

+How to handle this depends on where the compromise was detected: if the snapshot bot detected a potential compromise, all is fine (since no client was ever exposed to a compromised repository).

+If clients received and used a compromised repository, since amending commits would violate linearity, users need to be involved to move forward.
+Any builtin mechanism to violate linearity could be misused by an attacker.
+The opam RMs publish a statement of the compromise, and sign it.
+Users who have a compromised repository, and opam refuses to update to the cleaned up repository, are asked to browse to the statement and validate its claim.
+Once this is done, they are guided to remove their local `.opam/repository` (and `.opam/keystate`) and do a clean checkout.

 ## Keys and trust, revisited

-We have the circle of root keys, which need to delegate to snapshot keys, and also an initial set of repository maintainers.
-Their keys are useless for other things.
-The snapshot key is only valid for the `snapshot` file.

-Once an initial set of repository maintainers has been chosen and signed by the root keys, this set can themselves add and remove any members (again, using a quorum).
-There is no need to annoy root keys with the burden to establish new repository maintainers (and especially, revoking them should be fast and easy).
+There are two kinds of keys, those of the snapshot bot, signed by RMs, and those legible to sign packages they have a delegation for (or a quorum of RMs).
+An initial set of RMs is distributed with opam itself, upon revocation or renewal a new vanity release of opam is done; but since only a quorum is needed, revocation of a small subset of the distributed keys does not result in opam refusing any repository.

 Developers are still in full control (modulo housekeeping of RM) of their
 packages: they can release new versions, publish new packages, add and remove delegations (thus involve other developers).
 If a developer looses their key, a quorum of repository maintainers can establish a new key in the repository.

+Repository managers are a dynamic group in the system, which grows and shrinks over time.
+These are people known and trusted enough in the community, that it is unlikely that a quorum of RMs will collaborate on compromising the system.

-Keys and packages are never really deleted, but rather marked for deletion.
+Keys and packages are never deleted, but only marked for deletion.
 This serves two purposes: a package name or identifier cannot be reused (and thus potentially mixed with an old repository to claim ownership of packages), and also there is some file to add signatures to (instead of using git metadata).

-To prevent rollback attacks, we need to sprinkle some `last-updated` fields.
+To prevent rollback attacks, we need to sprinkle `last-updated` fields.
 Otherwise there is no way for the snapshot bot to check whether some modification was just a replay of an earlier modified file.

-It could be easier if we would integrate more with git, but git signing and annotated tags, etc. are not version controlled, and thus freeze attacks are easily possible.
-Also, git commit hashes are only known after a commit, thus they cannot be easily used for signing (unless we take two commits as a unit).

-Uniqueness of key identifiers has to be preserved.
-Therefore we put each in a separate file which filename is the identifier.
-All keys used for package signing (developer and RM) populate a single repository (TODO: this might break on case-insensitive file systems if GitHub accounts are case sensitive).
-Keys are connected to their GitHub user name for now, later we might want to think of eMail connections etc.  Maybe we should name each key file as `<fingerprint>`, and include the identifier explicitly into the file?
-(Preserving uniqueness will need to read all the files, but that should be ok.)

-In the end, there is need for some social control, as established now: name squatting can be prevented by RM taking care.
-RM tools need to be mature enough so that 'needs quorum' and 'is this change' is easily understandable, and RM know what they sign.
+Git, and GitHub is not used for security purposes.
+Commits of new packages and developer keys need to be signed by a RM; otherwise MITM between GitHub and the snapshot bot might starve the name resource.
+Key identifiers and package names are case insensitive when compared for uniqueness.

-If we trust the snapshot enough, we could skip linearity checks on the client (e.g. `--skip-linearity`), which would be useful for low power devices.
+Linearity checks can be skipped on the client, if the snapshot bot is trusted (using `--skip-linearity`), which would be useful for low power devices.
 Maybe introduction of a set of snapshot bots (and then a quorum again) is sensible?
 (But this would need a slightly different structure, maybe dumping to `snapshot/<id>` instead of a `snapshot` file would be enough, though.)